diogro/expressionVariance-manuscript/main.md

 Nucleotide diversity ($\pi$), the average pairwise number of differences per site among the chromosomes in a population [@Nei1979-hg], provides insight in the genetic diversity within a population, in this case CEU population within 1000 genomes.
 The nucleotide diversity can also be used as an estimator of the central population genetic parameter, normally given as $\theta$.

-__Gene connectivity__: As a proxy for the degree of trans regulation that each gene is subjected to, we calculate the average weighted connectivity for all genes.
-To do this, for each study, we create a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression.
+__Gene connectivity__: We calculated the average weighted connectivity for all genes by creating a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression.
-We then trim this graph by keeping only edges for which the Spearman correlation is significant at a false discovery rate of 1%.
+We then trimmed this graph by keeping only edges for which the Spearman correlation is significant at a false discovery rate of 1%.
-In this trimmed network, we then take the average of the Spearman correlation of all remaining edges for each gene.
+In this trimmed network, we then took the average of the Spearman correlation of all remaining edges for each gene.
 So, for each study we have a measure of the average correlation of each gene with every other gene.
 The average connectivity for each gene is the average across all studies in which that gene is expressed.